 Arktoi Books publishes high-quality literary fiction and poetry by lesbian writers.
 It was established in 2006 by editor Eloise Klein Healy.
 The mission of Arktoi Books is to give lesbian writers more access to “the conversation” that having a book in print affords.
-Visit Arktoi’s website!
+Visit Arktoi’s homepage!

 • Notable titles: The GAFFER; Hanging On Our Own Bones

 Boreal Books was established in 2008 to publish literature and fine art from Alaska.
 The mission of Boreal Books is to bring Alaskan writers and fine artists to wider audiences within and beyond that great but remote state.
 It is edited by Peggy Shumaker, the former State Writer Laureate of Alaska.
-Visit Boreal’s website!
+Visit Boreal’s homepage!